sahabpardaz/regex-matcher/README.md

 Since compiling the C++ codes requires the `Chimera` library to be installed, all the requirements for compiling the C++ source files are provided in the form of a docker file.
-This docker file, in addition to providing all the requirements related to the C++ codes in an isolated environment, also builds them automatically and puts the generated library file (.so file) in the required path for the Java language.
+This docker file, in addition to providing all the requirements related to the C++ codes in an isolated environment, also builds them automatically and puts the generated library file (.so file) in compressed format (tar.gz file) in the required path for the Java language.
 For this reason, the only requirement to rebuild the module is to have Docker installed.

 First, apply the changes you want to make to the C++ source codes.
 Then execute below command: